Uri Bar-Joseph

 He earned his PhD in 1990 from Stanford University, under the supervision of Alexander George.
 His dissertation, Intelligence Intervention in the Politics of Democratic States: The US, Israel, and Britain was published by Penn State Press and won Choice's Outstanding Academic Books Award for 1996.

 Bar-Joseph is best known for his studies of the intelligence failure of the Yom Kippur War.
 His book, The Watchman Fell Asleep (SUNY, 2005), is the first detailed academic study of the subject and is considered the most important study in the field.
 The Hebrew edition (2001) won the Israeli Political Science Association Best Book Award in 2002.
 The Israeli-made docudrama, "The Silence of the Sirens", which is based on Bar-Joseph's book, won the Israeli Academy Award for the best television feature film in 2004.

 In 2016, Bar-Joseph published The Angel:The Egyptian spy who saved Israel (HarperCollins), which recounts the story of Ashraf Marwan (code-named by the Mossad "The Angel"), who was President Gamal Abdel Nasser's son-in-law, President Sadat's close advisor, and an Israeli spy.
 The book was the winner of the National Jewish Book Award (History) in 2016 and was selected by the American Association of Former Intelligence Officers (AFIO) as the Best Intelligence Book of 2017.

-Marwan's early warning, on the eve of the Yom Kippur War (the war that would break the following day) convinced Israeli leaders to order the mobilization of the reserve army and this early mobilization prevented the complete occupation of the Golan Heights on the second day of the war.
-Marwan continued working for the Israeli intelligence services until 1998.
-His true identity as an Israeli spy was leaked to the press by the former Chief of Military Intelligence, Eli Zeira, who had served in this capacity during the Yom Kippur War.
-The document written by Bar-Joseph about this leak served as the basis for the official charges pressed by senior Israeli intelligence officers against Zeira, charging him with leaking the identity of the most important spy in Israel's history.
-This warning had effectively saved the country in 1973.
-A judicial inquiry proved that Zeira had leaked the name.
+A Netflix movie, The Angel, based on Bar-Josef's book, was released in 2018.
+The publisher of the Egyptian edition of the book, Khaled Lotfy, was sentenced to five years in prison in April 2019 for “spreading rumors and revealing military secrets”.
+He was awarded the International Publishers’ Association (IPA) Prix Voltaire and was released from jail in November 2022.

-Bar-Joseph's most recent book, published by Oxford University Press in 2017 and co-authored with Rose McDermott, is titled Intelligence Success and Failure: The Human Factor.
+In 2017 Bar-Joseph co-authored with Rose McDermott, in publishing Intelligence Success and Failure: The Human Factor by Oxford University Press.